ubc-library-rc/intro-shell/what_is_the_shell.md

 # What is the shell?

 The shell (sometimes referred to as the “Unix shell”, for the operating system where it was first developed) is a program that allows you to interact with your computer using typed text commands.
-It is the primary interface used on Linux and Unix-based systems, such as macOS, and can be installed optionally on other operating systems such as Windows.
+It is the primary interface used on Linux and Unix-based systems, such as macOS, and can be optionally installed on other operating systems such as older versions of Windows.
+As of Windows 10 the Unix shell comes pre-installed but must be turned on.

 ## Why should I use it?